OLED: Research

+Research into white organic light-emitting diodes began before their use in OLED televisions.
+In 1995, Junji Kido, Masato Kimura and Katsutoshi Nagai described a multilayer white organic electroluminescent device.
+Later white OLED research examined device structures, efficiency, colour quality and light extraction.

+A display-oriented white OLED with colour filters was demonstrated by Eastman Kodak and Sanyo Electric in 2002.
+Unlike earlier OLED prototypes from Toshiba and Sony, which used red, green and blue electroluminescent dots, the Kodak and Sanyo prototype used light from a white electroluminescent layer passed through colour filters.

+LG Display’s WRGB OLED television work combined oxide thin-film transistor backplanes, white OLED emission, solid-phase encapsulation and compensation technologies for large-sized OLED display production.

 In 2014, Mitsubishi Chemical Corporation (MCC), a subsidiary of Mitsubishi Chemical Holdings, developed an OLED panel with a 30,000-hour life, twice that of conventional OLED panels.

 The search for efficient OLED materials has been extensively supported by simulation methods; it is possible to calculate important properties computationally, independent of experimental input, making materials development cheaper.

 On 18 October 2018, Samsung showed of their research roadmap at their 2018 Samsung OLED Forum.
 This included Fingerprint on Display (FoD), Under Panel Sensor (UPS), Haptic on Display (HoD) and Sound on Display (SoD).

 Various venders are also researching cameras under OLEDs (Under Display Cameras).
 According to IHS Markit Huawei has partnered with BOE, Oppo with China Star Optoelectronics Technology (CSOT), Xiaomi with Visionox.

 In 2020, researchers at the Queensland University of Technology (QUT) proposed using human hair which is a source of carbon and nitrogen to create OLED displays.

 In 2025, researchers from the University of Turku and Cornell University developed a model showing that polariton OLEDs could dramatically improve efficiency.
 By leveraging hybrid light-matter states, polariton OLEDs could increase dark-to-bright state conversion by up to 10 million times.
 The breakthrough demonstrated the potential of single-molecule strong coupling, though large-scale application would remain challenging due to the need for new device architectures or molecules.